jondanao/TheSidebarController/README.md

 ## Known Bugs

 CATransform3D does not play well with autorotation.
 A simple 3D rotate screws up view positions when device orientation changes.
+Would appreciate some help on this.

 ## Feature Requests and Contributing